Approved Administrative Committee 2132.1

 CENTRE FOR MEDIATED TEACHING AND LEARNING (CMTL)

-2. Procedure 10-1 – Centre for Mediated Teaching and Learning explains the procedures for distance education courses, online or other Internet-based courses, as well as access to Virtual Campus and videoconference rooms.
+2. – Centre for Mediated Teaching and Learning explains the procedures for distance education courses, online or other Internet-based courses, as well as access to Virtual Campus and videoconference rooms.
 The Procedure must be read in conjunction with this Policy.

 3. The Centre for Mediated Teaching and Learning (CMTL) is mandated to provide the University community with high-tech distance education tools, software and equipment that make teaching and learning at the University of Ottawa more accessible and dynamic, while honouring the University’s commitment to its community and to promoting bilingualism and the French language.